ITensor/website/docs/tutorials/args.md

 ### The Problem

 A unfortunate fact about C++ functions is that arguments must be passed in a fixed order.
-This is frustrating when you are happy with the default value of, say, the third argument, but have to provide it anyway to reach the fourth and fifth arguments.
+This is frustrating when you are ok with certain default arguments, but must provide them anyway to reach arguments further down the list.

 To make matters worse, function arguments can be opaque and hard to interpret.
-<br/>In the following code
+<br/>Consider the following code:

     truncateMPS(psi,500,1E-5,false);

-it is clear that psi is some matrix product state to be truncated, but what do the other parameters mean?
+While it is clear that psi is some matrix product state to be truncated, what do the other parameters mean?

 If the truncateMPS function accepted an Args object instead, we